 We sampled epifaunal biodiversity in eelgrass Zostera marina meadows in Trevor Channel, Barkley Sound, where Z. marina is the only meadow-forming seagrass species (Table 1, Figure 1A).
 In this region, Z. marina forms primarily subtidal, perennial meadows that range in size from < 10 m2 to > 25,000 m2 (Mason et al. 2015).
 Zostera marina, like other seagrasses, hosts a rich faunal assemblage of gastropods, crustaceans and other taxa that live on and among eelgrass blades.
 These epifauna consume epiphytic algae growing on seagrass, detritus and each other, forming the base of a highly productive food web (Hemminga and Duarte 2000, Heck Jr. and Valentine 2006).

 We quantified several biotic attributes of eelgrass meadows that could explain variation in eelgrass associated invertebrate biodiversity.
 We estimated shoot density, leaf area, epiphyte load, and meadow area.
-Shoot density and leaf area were estimated from three to four 0.28 m2 quadrats (corner plots) collected outside each corner of a 4 x 4 m grid demarcated for community sampling (described below) at each site concurrent with epifaunal sampling.
-For all meadows in all time periods, we removed a shoot from each corner plot, dried and weighed eelgrass and its associated epiphytes, and standardized epiphyte mass to eelgrass mass.
+Shoot density and leaf area were estimated from three or four 0.28 m2 quadrats collected outside each corner of a 4 x 4 m grid demarcated for community sampling (described below) at each site concurrent with epifaunal sampling.
+For all meadows in all time periods, we removed a shoot from each corner plot, dried and weighed eelgrass and its associated epiphytes, and standardized epiphyte dry?
+Wet? mass to eelgrass dry?
+Wet? mass.
 Additionally, we sampled epiphytes more thoroughly at three sites during low-tide periods (< 0.5 m) in mid and late summer, by collecting 15 shoots per meadow from three tidal heights.
 We separated bladed epiphytes from periphyton and again standardized epiphyte mass to eelgrass mass.
 To estimate leaf area, we counted the number of blades from a single shoot collected at each corner plot and measured the longest blade for length (from top of sheath to tip of blade) and width (at the midpoint).
 We then multiplied the width and length of the longest blade by the number of blades for each shoot, and multiplied this by the shoot density of the corner plot from which it was taken (after Borg et al. 2010).
-We did not estimate plot-level density or leaf area for the same plots as we sampled biodiversity.
+We did not estimate plot-level density or leaf area for the same plots from which we sampled epifaunal biodiversity.

 To quantify meadow-scale abiotic conditions, we monitored temperature and salinity using a hand-held temperature/salinity sensor (YSI Inc., OH USA).
 Measurements were taken throughout the tidal cycle on biodiversity sampling days, and opportunistically on other days.
 We represented the estuarine abiotic gradient of salinity and temperature by quantifying the geographic position in the watershed of each meadow.
 Position was estimated as linear distance in kilometers from the nearest freshwater source (Sarita River or Alberni inlet, Figure 1).
 We estimated exposure to wave energy (fetch) by calculating the distance to nearest land from the eelgrass meadow in 10 degree increments around a centroid point and summed the distance.